peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The lowest bit set in the number, starting at 0.
+* The bit position of the lowest bit set in the number, starting at 0.
  Returns -1 if this value is 0.

+### GetLowBitAsInt64
+    public long GetLowBitAsInt64()
+Gets the bit position of the lowest set bit in this number's absolute value, in the form of a 64-bit signed integer.
+(This will also be the position of the lowest set bit in the number's two's-complement form (see <code>"Forms of numbers"</code>
+).).

+**Returns:**

+* The bit position of the lowest bit set in the number, starting at 0.
+ Returns -1 if this value is 0 or odd.
+Returns 2^63 - 1 (<code>
+ Long.MAX_VALUE</code> in.NET or <code>Long.MAX_VALUE</code> in Java) if this
+ number is other than zero but the lowest set bit is at 2^63 - 1 or greater.
+(Use <code>GetLowBitAsEInteger</code> instead if the application relies on the exact value of the lowest set bit position.)

 ### GetLowBitAsEInteger
     public EInteger GetLowBitAsEInteger()
-Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
-(This will also be the lowest set bit in the number's two's-complement form (see <code>"Forms of numbers"</code>).).
+Gets the bit position of the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
+(This will also be the position of the lowest set bit in the number's two's-complement form (see <code>"Forms of numbers"</code>).).

 **Returns:**

-* The lowest bit set in the number, starting at 0.
+* The bit position of the lowest bit set in the number, starting at 0.
  Returns -1 if this value is 0 or odd.

 ### GetSignedBit
     public boolean GetSignedBit​(EInteger bigIndex)